nilostolte/MicroVBA-PowerPoint/README.md

   <img src="https://user-images.githubusercontent.com/80269251/117310644-74cb5a00-ae51-11eb-9aca-763522335f3d.png">
 </p>

 As explained above, the icon, which was produced by the macro **createobj**, was modified on the fly by the macro **example**.
 Since the object is indivisible one can scale it at will and all the points are scaled accordingly.
-Notice that the macro **createobj** with the code shown in the section [Understanding PowerPoint Internal Path Representation.](https://github.com/nilostolte/MicroVBA-PowerPoint#understanding-powerpoint-internal-path-representation) above is actually a snippet from a MicroVBA code that produces the menu [menuinfographics6](https://github.com/nilostolte/MicroVBA-PowerPoint/blob/main/menuInforgraphics6.pptx), supplied in this repository.
+Notice that the macro **createobj** with the code shown in the section [Understanding PowerPoint Internal Path Representation](https://github.com/nilostolte/MicroVBA-PowerPoint#understanding-powerpoint-internal-path-representation) above is actually a snippet from a MicroVBA code that produces the menu [menuinfographics6](https://github.com/nilostolte/MicroVBA-PowerPoint/blob/main/menuInforgraphics6.pptx), supplied in this repository.

 This icon represents a stack with five elements being pushed or popped from the stack.
-The stack itself is represented here as a "basket", as it was mentioned in section [The Pivot Point](https://github.com/nilostolte/MicroVBA-PowerPoint#the-pivot-point) above, while the five objects in the stack are simply referenced as "element 1" to "element 5".
+The stack itself is represented here as a "basket", as it was mentioned in section [The Pivot Point](https://github.com/nilostolte/MicroVBA-PowerPoint#the-pivot-point) above, while the five objects in the stack are simply referenced as "element 1" to "element&nbsp;5".

-One can can be obtain paths with subpaths manually by using the **Combine Shapes** which is hidden in PowerPoint 2010.
+One can manually obtain paths with subpaths by using the **Combine Shapes** menu, which is hidden in PowerPoint 2010.
 It actually produces paths in a similar way that was demontrated above.

 In this example the subpaths do not overlap and it is a perfect example of **Shape Union**.
 One can reproduce this by creating different objects, selecting all of them, and then applying **Shape Union** operation.
 However, how can one reproduce a **Shape Subtraction** operation using the scheme just presented above?